 Aside from the delicious holiday food munu, you’ve gotta have some stellar drink options for all ages.

-If you’re ringing in 2019 at a special New Year’s Eve family event or party and looking for some yummy, non-alcoholic New Year’s Eve drinks for the entire family, look no further than these three kid-friendly New Year’s drinks.
+If you’re ringing in 2021 with your kids and are looking for non-alcoholic New Year’s Eve drinks for the entire family, look no further than these three kid-friendly New Year’s drinks.

 Here’s what you need to make each one, plus directions for putting them together.